Community Research on Climate and Urban Science Urban Integrated Field Laboratory

 CROCUS logo.

-The Community Research on Climate and Urban Science (CROCUS) UIFL is a community-driven scientific effort to understand the interactions between cities and climate.
-The large CROCUS team, led by Argonne National Laboratory and including an inclusive set of scientific, educational, and community organizations, will advance urban science in the highly diverse Chicago region as a playbook that can be used by other major cities.
+The Community Research on Climate and Urban Science (CROCUS) UIFL is a scientific effort to understand the interactions between cities and the heterogeneities of an energy-intensive region dedicated to economic prosperity.
+The large CROCUS team, led by Argonne National Laboratory, includes scientists, educators, and community organizations that aim to advance urban science in the Chicago region to assist in economic security and resilience against extreme events.
+CROCUS leverages existing, extensive observational and modeling capabilities and collaborates with all communities as part of the research plan.

 People relaxing by Lake Michigan in summer, city skyline in background.